KudraDube/frontend-kudra-main-portfolio-project/README.md

+Welcome to the kudra-main-portfolio-project repository!

+This repository hosts the source code for my personal website: https://kudra-personal-site.netlify.app/

+The site primarily showcases my expertise in frontend development, highlighting various projects through the 'MyPortfolio' component.

+Built using React.js, the website is a demonstration of my proficiency in employing React principles like JSX, components, hooks, styling, and form implementation.

+Its main goal is to exhibit my understanding and application of React.js functionalities in creating engaging and interactive user interfaces."

-# Getting Started with Create React App
+# Getting Started with Create React App on your local machine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).